collaboration & Mindfulness

 Helping to resolve issues surrounding communication breakdown.

 I have completed Levels 1 & 2 Training in Gottman Method Couples Therapy and use Gottman Method Couples Therapy in my practice.
+I will be completing Level 3 in June 2019.

 (Please see www.gottman.com for more information about their theory of couples counseling and see if it resonates with you.)